On distributional limit laws for recurrence: Introduction

 \section{Introduction}

-We consider a measure preserving dynamical system $(\XX,f,\mu)$, where $f:\XX\to\XX$ is a discrete time map preserving the measure $\mu$.
-When $\mu(\XX)=1$, we know from the Poincar\'e Recurrence Theorem that for $\mu$-almost every $x\in\XX$, there exists a subsequence $(n_k)$ such that $\dist(f^{n_k}(x),x)\to 0$, where $'\dist'$ is the ambient metric.
+We consider a measure preserving dynamical system $(\XX,f,\mu)$, where $(\XX, d)$ is a metric space, and $f:\XX\to\XX$ is a discrete time map preserving the (Borel) measure $\mu$.
+When $\mu(\XX)=1$, we know from the Poincar\'e Recurrence Theorem that for $\mu$-almost every $x\in\XX$, there exists a subsequence $(n_k)$ such that $\dist(f^{n_k}(x),x)\to 0$.
 A fundamental problem in quantitative recurrence theory is to establish limit laws governing the statistics of the process $X_{n}(x)=\dist(f^n(x),x)$, such as those governing the frequency of close returns of $f^n(x)$ to $x$.
 We consider distributional limit laws associated to the number of visits to sets of the form $\{X_n(x)<r_n\}$, with $r_n\to 0$.

 Given a sequence $(r_n)$ we consider the sequence of balls $B_n(x)$ with $B_n(x)=B(x,r_n)$.
 To fix notation, let

 Equivalently,

 where $\mathbf{1}_A(x)$ denotes the indicator function for the set $A$.
 Thus $R_n(r_n,x)$ is a counting function of close recurrence relative to the sequence $(r_n)$.
 Related to recurrence is that of \emph{hitting}.
 Let $A\subset X$ be a measurable set, and consider the counting process defined by